-Before the inspection we reviewed the information we held about the service and the service provider.
+Before the inspection we reviewed the information, we held about the service and the service provider.
 The registered provider completed a Provider Information Return (PIR).
 This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
 We looked at the notifications we had received for this service.
 Notifications are information about important events the service is required to send us by law.
 We used all this information to plan our inspection.

-During the inspection we observed how staff interacted with people.
-We spoke with 22 people and three relatives to gather their views.
-We looked at records, which included 12 people's care and medicines records.
-We checked recruitment records for seven staff.
+During the inspection

+We observed how staff interacted with people.
+We spoke with 16 people and seven relatives to gather their views.
+We looked at records, which included 15 people's care and medicines records.
+We checked recruitment records for six staff.
 We looked at a range of records about how the service was managed.
-We also spoke with the provider, the registered manager seven staff and three nurses.
+We also spoke with the registered manager and nine staff.
+We spoke with one professional who regularly visited the service.